 - The cook top doesn’t glow when it’s on, so you don’t know whether the stove is on or off.
 Lately, however, manufacturers have been adding visual cues, such as virtual flames, to help users quickly see the stove’s status.

-- It can be difficult to understand the settings that control the cooking.
+- There is a learning curve, and it can be difficult to understand the settings that control the cooking.
 Instead of the regular settings of Lo, Medium, High, etc., the knobs are numbered dials (or just lines on some models!).
 It may be hard for an elderly person to “translate” the settings they’ve been using forever into numbers.
 (Does Line #3 equal low, low/medium, or medium?)

 - Induction provides instant heat.
 Until the user gets the hang of it, pots may frequently boil over or food may burn quickly.
 The cook cannot walk away from the stove when something is cooking.

 - Even though people think the cooktop doesn’t get hot, it actually does if a pot is sitting above the coil.
-This means the surface of the stove will be hot for several minutes after the pot is removed, although it should never be as hot as with a traditional range.
+This means the surface of the cooking zone will be hot for several minutes after the pot is removed, although it should never be as hot as with traditional stoves.

 - You need the right cookware (see section below – Can You Use Regular Pots On Induction Cooktop?).

-- These cook tops scratch easily.
+- The smooth glass on these cook tops scratches easily.
 They can pit.
 Also, they can crack if someone sets a heavy pot down too hard.

 - The heat comes on so fast that a cook who is used to putting oil in the pan to heat while they finish cutting or prepping ingredients could quickly have a stove fire.
 Consumer Reports says that 6 quarts of water will boil 2 to 4 minutes faster than with a traditional cook top.